Locksmith helping a customer in a neighborhood setting

 Ready to Find a Trusted Nearby Locksmith?

 Use the checklist in this guide every time.
-Licensed, reviewed, verified -- those three words protect you from 95% of scam situations.
+Licensed, reviewed, verified -- those three steps are the foundation of a confident hire.

 How We Research This Guide

-Our recommendations are based on analysis of state licensing board requirements (all 50 states), pricing surveys from ALOA member data and Angi/HomeAdvisor cost reports (2024-2025), FTC consumer protection bulletins on locksmith scams, and ANSI/BHMA lock grade standards.
+Our recommendations are based on analysis of state licensing board requirements (all 50 states), pricing surveys from ALOA member data and Angi/HomeAdvisor cost reports (2024-2025), consumer research and service data from ALOA and industry sources, and ANSI/BHMA lock grade standards.
 We do not accept payment from locksmiths or directories for inclusion in this guide.
 Read our full methodology.